-The university asks job applicants and employees to voluntarily self-identify demographic information, including whether or not they have a disability, race and ethnicity, and veteran status.
+The university asks job applicants and employees to voluntarily self-identify demographic information, including whether or not they have a disability, race and ethnicity, and military status.
 Providing this demographic information is voluntary; however, we encourage applicants and employees to review their information and update it if needed.

 Any demographic information reported in university systems will be kept completely confidential and may only be used in accordance with the provisions of applicable federal laws, executive orders, and regulations, including those that require the demographic information to be summarized and reported to the federal government for civil rights enforcement purposes.

 Consistent with federal law, Virginia Tech takes affirmative action to employ, and advance in employment, qualified individuals with disabilities and military status.
 Data from self-identification is used to evaluate the university’s efforts in assuring access, hiring, promotional, and equal opportunities for people with disabilities and military status.
 Information provided by applicants and employees will be treated completely confidentiality and will not be used in a manner inconsistent with federal regulations.

 - Disability Status: See Virginia Tech’s ADA and Accessibility Services website for more information on disabilities, including the ADA definition of an individual with a disability.